davidninow/onedrive_backup_tool/README.md

 ✅ **Real-time progress tracking**
 ✅ **Handles large backups** (500GB+)
 ✅ **Supports documents and pictures** (configurable file types)
+✅ **Resume capability** - automatically continues from where it left off if interrupted
 🔒 This tool runs entirely on your local machine.
    - No credentials are stored or transmitted to any third party
    - No file content is uploaded to any server